 Accelerated BA/MA Program

 Beginning in the fall 2020, Conflict Resolution offers an accelerated BA/MA program.
-This allows Georgetown University undergraduate students from any major within Georgetown College to apply to earn their BA from Georgetown and their MA in Conflict Resolution in as little as five years.
+This allows Georgetown University undergraduate students from any major within the Georgetown University College of Arts & Sciences to apply to earn their BA from Georgetown and their MA in Conflict Resolution in as little as five years.

 Students interested in the program apply through the general application process during their junior year at Georgetown, be accepted in that spring, take two double-counted courses during their senior year, and begin the MA program in the fall of their 5th year.